AfonsoCFonseca/PuzzleBubble-Game/README.md

 After some fine-tuning and exception handling of the player movement and shooting, I started developing the map grid as a class and storing a 2D array of pieces for storing every piece on the map.
 Also added the randomizer of the different types of pieces in a sprite and stored it as an enum, using it on the Piece class.

 The piece collision was the next phase to tackle.
-Added the grid pieces to a Phaser.group and listen to a collision between the group and the player piece.
-If a collision is detected, the player piece animation stops and a new piece is generated
+Added the grid pieces to a Phaser.group and listen to a collision between the group and the player pieces.
+If a collision is detected, the player piece animation stops and a new piece is generated.
+When the animation stops, another overlap collision is created between the player piece and the invisible pieces (explained in the Grid class) to understand what are the pieces that overlaps the player's in terms of space, when found a calculation is made to understand the nearest one and a movement animation is played to that same spot.
+When this happen the player piece is converted to a grid piece

 ---------------------------------------------------------------
 # Sketches & Evolution